 A cluster is a logical grouping of physical resources within which virtual machines run.
-A cluster must be assigned a type, and may optionally be assigned to a group and/or site.
+A cluster must be assigned a type (technological classification), and may optionally be assigned to a cluster group, site, and/or tenant.

 Physical devices may be associated with clusters as hosts.
-This allows users to track on which host(s) a particular VM may reside.
+This allows users to track on which host(s) a particular virtual machine may reside.
 However, NetBox does not support pinning a specific VM within a cluster to a particular host device.

 A cluster type represents a technology or mechanism by which a cluster is formed.
 For example, you might create a cluster type named "VMware vSphere" for a locally hosted cluster or "DigitalOcean NYC3" for one hosted by a cloud provider.

 Cluster groups may be created for the purpose of organizing clusters.
-The assignment of clusters to groups is optional.
+The arrangement of clusters into groups is optional.

 A virtual machine represents a virtual compute instance hosted within a cluster.
-Each VM must be associated with exactly one cluster.
+Each VM must be assigned to exactly one cluster.